emqx/tf-emqx-performance-test/README.md

 ansible-playbook ansible/emqttb.yml
 # reinstall emqtt-bench
 ansible-playbook ansible/emqtt-bench.yml
+# reinstall emqx with some custom variables
+# note: we pass them as a JSON object; otherwise,
+# everything is interpreted as a string
+ansible-playbook ansible/emqx.yml -e '{"cache_enabled": true, "topics": ["t/a"]}'
 ```

 To ssh directly into instances, use terraform output to get IP addresses, and generated ssh private key in `.ssh` directory, for example: